onevcat/UniWebView-Docs/docs/guide/debugging.md

 There are 5 log levels, following the order of verbosity, they are:

 - Verbose: The most detailed logging level.
 It prints out almost all events.
-- Debug: Good for general debugging purpose.
-It prints most of events.
+- Debug: Good for the general debugging purpose.
+It prints most of the events.
-- Info: Less logs than Debug level, but will cover quite a few important events.
+- Info: Fewer logs than Debug level, but will cover quite a few important events.
-- Critical: This is the **default value** for built in logger.
+- Critical: This is the **default value** of the built-in logger.
 It only prints out error messages you need to notice.
 - Off: Turning off the logger.

-`UniWebViewLogger` class takes the responsibility to print log out to console in all platforms.
+`UniWebViewLogger` class takes the responsibility to print log out to console on all platforms.
 You can set the log level by the code below:

 ```csharp
 // Set the log level to Verbose